sarahlia/typescript-vue-js-workshop/README.md

 And that's it!
 We've just created a custom Vue component to dynamically display our cards!
 Let's test it out!

-First we need to add the component to `CardFlip.vue`
+First we need to add the component to `CardFlip.vue`.
+Replace the `<!-- CARD COMPONENT HERE -->` line with this:

 ``` javascript
 <HootCard :card="card" />